Skip to Content

 glubean redact .glubean/last-run.result.json

-To write the fully redacted JSON to a file:
+To write fully redacted output to a file:

 glubean redact .glubean/last-run.result.json --out redacted.json